Contact: +91 99725 24322 |

 The EU Deforestation Regulation (EUDR) sets a clear goal: to keep products linked to deforestation off the European market.
 This means companies dealing with certain commodities like coffee, cocoa, or timber need to take action.

 Ensure the commodities you handle haven’t been produced on land deforested after December 31, 2020.
 Companies must demonstrate their commitment to deforestation-free sourcing through due diligence.
 This involves identifying potential deforestation risks within your supply chain, and implementing measures to minimize these risks.
-This could involve sourcing from certified sustainable suppliers or establishing robust traceability systems and maintaining clear records of your due diligence process in a Due Diligence Statement (DDS).
+This could involve sourcing from certified sustainable suppliers or establishing robust traceability systems, integrating with satellite monitoring systems and maintaining clear records of your due diligence process in a Due Diligence Statement (DDS).

 Supply chain integrity is important for EUDR compliance, ensuring products are deforestation-free and ethically sourced.